-The third battle of Ypres or Passchendaele which began in August 1917 cost half a million lives in its three months.
-The Germans lost approximately 250,000 to 400.000 men and the allies lost 300,000 Britons, and 36,500 Australian.
-90,000 British or Australian bodies were never identified.
-42,000 were never recovered, they were blown to pieces or were submerged in deadly mud.
+The third battle of Ypres Passchendaele which began August 1917 cost half a million lives in its three months.
+The approximately Germans lost 250,000 to 400.000 men and the allies lost 300,000 Britons, and 36,500 Australian.
+90,000 British or Australian bodies were never 42,000 identified. were never recovered, they were blown to pieces or were submerged in deadly mud.
 Many of the drowned were exhausted or wounded men who fainted or fell from the boards placed for crossing the seas of mud and could not escape the mass, sinking to their deaths as they struggled to survive.

 Much of the time the commanding Generals were well behind the lines unaware of the conditions that the men were fighting in.
-One General who did visit the front had tears in his eyes when he asked, "Did we this"? send men to fight in Passchendaele certainly sums up the extraordinary bravery of soldiers who attempted the obviously superhuman impossible, but by efforts succeeded in fulfilling its objectives.
+One General who did visit the front had tears in his eyes when he asked, "Did we send men to fight in this"?
+Passchendaele certainly sums up the extraordinary bravery of soldiers who attempted the obviously impossible, but by superhuman efforts succeeded in fulfilling its objectives.